In This Section

 Why do I need to come back to the office for a History & Physical appointment before surgery?

-When you are being admitted to the hospital, hospital policies require that Greensboro Orthopaedics, your physician, to provides a current, thorough history and physical prior to your admission.
+When you are being admitted to the hospital, hospital policies require your surgeon to provides a current, thorough history and physical prior to your admission.
 This requirement is in place to ensure your information is up-to-date and complete.

 Why do I need to go to the hospital for a pre-operative visit?